Lemon Lush is a creamy, delicious layered dessert. It consists of a homemade shortbread crust, a rich cream cheese layer, and a velvety lemon layer.

 - Cream Cheese: Your cream cheese should be softened before getting started on your cream cheese mixture.
 It helps to pull it out about 30 minutes beforehand and cut it up into little cubes.
 If you forget to pull it out, Better Homes & Gardens offers a couple of quick softening techniques you can try.

-- Make Shortbread Crust: process the flour and butter until it resembles a coarse meal.
+- Make Shortbread Crust: Process the flour and butter until it resembles a coarse meal.

-- Press into baking pan.
+- Press into the baking pan.
 Bake.

 - Spread mixture over crust.
 Freeze until set.